eh3323/Repos_and_In-class_Projects/README.md

 3. CSCI-UA 472 puzzle_solving

 Used Davis-Putnam algorithm to to solve a generalization of the 15 puzzle, or sliding puzzle.
+Specifically, each element of the puzzle is transfered into the propositional calculus and using a SAT-solver.

 <img width="224" alt="image" src="https://github.com/user-attachments/assets/2a0e8496-b2f6-4e09-9965-d6d15eeabc4a" />

 4. CSCI-UA 472 reinforcement_learning